RanaMoizHaider/RanaMoizHaider/README.md

 ### About Me

 - Software Engineer
-- Currently building things with Filament (Laravel)
+- Currently building things with Laravel
 - Learning to code better everyday

 ### Find me around the web 🌎: